neverCase/k8s-exec-pod/README.md

 # k8s-exec-pod
-This is a simple and easy way for you to execute commands inside a k8s pod, watch logs through the websocket proxy and even download logs with specific container name.
+This is a simple and easy way for you to execute commands inside a k8s pod, watch logs through the websocket proxy and even download current or previous logs with specific container name.

 ## Notice
 - A terminal is not just an input field.